ACEnglish/utmos/README.md

 \* both axis pack is not yet implemented since the overhead it requires slows runtime a little bit.
 I'll implement it if there's any demand

 ```
-utmos convert [-h] [--lowmem] [-C CHUNK_LENGTH] [-c COMPRESS]
+utmos [-h] [--lowmem] [-B BUFFER] [-c COMPRESS] in_file out_file
-              in_file out_file
 ```
-* `--lowmem` lowers memory usage if the input file is a vcf[.gz] by converting directly into an intermediate hdf5 file.
+* `--lowmem` lowers memory usage by converting directly into an intermediate hdf5 file.
-* `--chunk_length` is an integer pased to scikit-allele during conversion and represents how many variants are parsed at once.
-The default value is probably fine for most use cases, but performance can be tested.
-Generally, VCFs with extremely high sample counts (100k+) should have a smaller chunk_length (the default).
-VCFs without many samples or with high amounts of memory available can use a higher chunk_length in an attempt to speed up conversion.
+* `--buffer` is an integer pased to scikit-allele during conversion and represents how many variants are parsed at once.
+The default value is probably fine for many use-cases, but performance can be tested.
+Generally, VCFs with extremely high sample counts (100k+) should have a smaller buffer (the default).
+VCFs without many samples or with high amounts of memory available can use a higher buffer in an attempt to speed up conversion.
 * `--compress` compression level performed by joblib between 0 (lowest compression, fastest IO) and 10 (high compression, slower IO)
 * `in_file` an input vcf[.gz]